List of SOE F Section networks and agents: Networks and personnel

-All names of networks and dates for the operations of individual networks are from M. R. D. Foot's SOE in France (2004), pages 466-467.
+Most names of networks and dates for the operations of individual networks are from M. R. D. Foot's SOE in France (2004), pages 466-467.
+A few come from Maurice Buckmaster's They Fought Alone (2014), pages 282-299.
 Dates of network operations are inclusive; some networks had lengthy periods of inactivity within the dates cited.
 Individual agents may have served in more than one network or during only part of the time the network was operational.